poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 that all data is properly copied between on-premises and EFS.

 ### Elastic Cloud Compute (EC2) ###

+- To move EC2 instance to a new region:
+  * Copy AMI of EC2 and specify a different region as destination.
+  * Copy EBS volume from S3 and launch EC2 instance in destination region using that EBS volume.

 - If you are using an Amazon EBS volume as a root partition, you will need to set the Delete On Terminate flag to "N" if you want your Amazon EBS volume to